gilt/tech-blog/_posts/2017-02-02-slack-and-voluntary-adoption.md

 ramifications for voluntary adoption for us as engineers and product innovators are profound.
 If you’re going to invest time into building something, spend time on making it a dream for the newcomer: easy to use, surprising, delighting.
-Think: you are not in a position to force your solution on someone: but you can make your solution something that’s a dream to adopt.
+Think: you are not in a position to force your solution on someone; however, you can make your solution something that’s a dream to adopt.
 Voluntarily.